 K-tip extensions are individual hair strands with a small keratin tip (shaped like the letter K) that bonds to your natural hair using heat.
 The keratin is a protein-based adhesive that melts during application and then cools to form a secure, flexible bond.
 Each extension is applied strand by strand, which means your stylist can customize the placement for natural volume and length exactly where you want it.

-The bonds are tiny—about the size of a grain of rice—making them virtually undetectable.
-Because each strand moves independently, K-tips create the most natural movement of any extension method.
+The bonds are tiny, about the size of a grain of rice, which makes them very hard to detect.
+Because each strand moves independently, K-tips create natural movement.
 You can run your fingers through your hair, put it in a ponytail, or style it however you want without worrying about visible tracks or wefts.

 We only use 100% human hair, which means you can heat style, color (within reason), and treat them just like your natural hair.
 The keratin bonds are designed to withstand daily styling, washing, and normal wear for several months before needing replacement.